Krelion/test2/README.md

 $ VBoxManage createvm --name "node1" --register

 This command changes the properties of a registered virtual machine which is not running.
-Creates two nic interface - bridged and internal.
+Two interfaces to create a bridged and an internal networks.

     $ VBoxManage modifyvm "node1" \
     --ostype Debian_64 \